DW01/traktor-docs/engine/terrain.md

 Terrain needs to collide correctly with characters, vehicles, and physics objects:

 **Collision mesh** is generated from the heightfield, typically at lower resolution than the visual mesh.
-Physics doesn't need the full detail—a coarser mesh performs better while still providing accurate collision.
+Physics doesn't need the full detail.
+A coarser mesh performs better while still providing accurate collision.

-**Surface materials** can define physics properties—grass has different friction than ice, mud slows movement.
+**Surface materials** can define physics properties.
+Grass has different friction than ice, mud slows movement.

 ```cpp
 // C++ - Create terrain with physics